This is where it gets touchy for most people. Sex. Most of us just don’t even know what to do with that word.

 Note: This post is 1 of a 4 part series.
 Follow along on Facebook to read posts as they become available.

 If you asked me the answer to this question 4 years ago, I would I have given you an answer I didn’t agree with.
 I knew it was truth and I wouldn’t deny that, but I didn’t care.
 Unfortunately, that state of mind is pretty popular and well occupied among the youth and young adults (let’s just say all adults – just to cover the bases) of today.
+The standard for sexual encounters are being made by the viewing of adult films on sites like nu-bay.com and others and not creating a personal standard between partners.

 You know, I was listening to some gospel mixes on TV this morning when, wouldn’t you know, my auto record feature (how fancy does that sound) switched to Steven Furtick from Elevation Experience on TBN.
 And wouldn’t you know, he was speaking about sex.